larsonjj/generator-yeogurt/README.md

 ## Gulp Workflow

 ### `gulp --production`
-Runs [`gulp test`](#gulp-test) and builds out an optimized site through compilation of preprocessors (Jade, Sass, etc), minification of CSS and HTML, uglification of Javascript, and optimization of images.
+Runs [`gulp test`](#gulp-test) and builds out an optimized site through compilation of preprocessors (Pug, Sass, etc), minification of CSS and HTML, uglification of Javascript, and optimization of images.

 ### `gulp serve`
 Starts up a development server that watches files and automatically reloads them to the browser when a change is detected.